crashlytics/backbone.statemanager/readme.md

 ## About StateManager

-Backbone.StateManager is a module for Backbone.js that adds the ability to easily manage and utilize states in any scale JavaScript applications.
+Backbone.StateManager is a module for Backbone.js that adds the ability to easily manage and utilize states in any size JavaScript application.
 It can be used as a stand alone object or in conjunction with a target object through it's addStateManager method.